Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

-The divisor $G_Z$ and $N_Z$ are just the traces on $Z$ of Weil b-divisors $\mathbf{G}$, $\mathbf{N}$ and it was proven in~\cite{1807.04847} that these two b-divisors induce a structure of generalised pair on the base of a relatively trivial fibration of a generalised pair.
+The divisor $\mathbb Q$-divisor $G_Z$ (resp. $N_Z$) is just the trace on $Z$ of a $\mathbb Q$-b-divisor $\mathbf{G}$ (resp.$\mathbf{N}$) and it was proven in~\cite{1807.04847} that the two $\mathbb Q$-b-divisors $\mathbf{G}, \mathbf N$ induce a structure of generalised pair on the base of a relatively trivial fibration.
+Finally, this result was generalized in~\cite{MR4398255} to the case of $\mathbb R$-divisors, with some extra assumption on the type of moduli part that is allowed.